mazenemam19/Express-YelpCamp/README.md

 ## 🚀 Getting Started with YelpCamp

 1. [Install node](https://nodejs.org/en/) (in case you don't have it)
-2. open the terminal and run `git clone https://github.com/mazenadel19/YelpCamp.git`
+2. open the terminal and run `git clone https://github.com/mazenemam19/YelpCamp.git`
 3. `npm install -g nodemon` (in case you don't have it)
 4. cd YelpCamp
 5. `npm i`

-##### NB: to use yelpcamp in your local machine you will need a `.env` file that looks like this
+##### NB: to use yelpcamp in your local machine, you will need a `.env` file that looks like this

 ```
 MAPBOX_TOKEN=*your_map_token_here*